isabella-janssen/openshift-enhancements/enhancements/machine-config/machine-config-node.md

 #### Standard Update Flow
 When an upgrade is triggered by there being a mismatch between a desired and current config or simply just a new MC being applied, the MCNs for a specific pool will report the following processes (roughly).

 The information shown in `oc get machineconfignodes` includes the Node's name, associated MCP, current and desired config versions, and updated status.
 Using `oc describe machineconfignodes -o wide` will additionally reveal all parent and child phases.
 Within each parent phase there can be 0+ child phases that customers can use to see upgrade progression.
 The upgrade flow can be seen in the following diagram and in the subsequent example outputs.
+Note that all perviously listed phases will exist in the MCN object during the update, but the mermaid diagram below has been condensed to only highlight the conditions relevant to a standard node update, where "standard" refers to an update where on-cluster image mode has not been enabled update.

 ```mermaid
 block-beta